drathod2/Pathfinding-Algorithms-for-Robot-Navigation-on-Discrete-Maps/README.md

 # Pathfinding-Algorithms-for-Robot-Navigation-on-Discrete-Maps

-This project provides an implementation of four pathfinding algorithms for robot navigation on discrete maps.
+This project implements five pathfinding algorithms for robot navigation on discrete maps.
 The algorithms included are:

 1. Breadth-First Search (BFS)
 2. Depth-First Search (DFS)
 3. Dijkstra's Algorithm
 4. A* Algorithm
+5. Weighted A* Algorithm

 ## Files Included

 - `main.py`: This script is the entry point of the program.
 It calls the load map function, all the search functions, and the visualize path function.
-- `pathfinding.py`: This script contains the implementation of the four pathfinding algorithms.
+- `pathfinding.py`: This script contains the implementation of the five pathfinding algorithms.
-- `pathfinding_utils.py`: This script provides the necessary utility functions required for the pathfinding algorithms.
+- `pathfinding_utils.py`: This script provides the utility functions required for the pathfinding algorithms.
 - `map.csv`: This CSV file represents the map used for testing the algorithms.
 You can modify this file to create your own map by using 1 for obstacles and 0 for free space.

 ## Instructions to Run the Code